 FOUR > Find out which time of year, or season, mosquitoes are least problematic at your destination and try to visit at that time.
 For example, is late summer best because the creek has dried up, or is it worse, because the creek has partially dried, leaving standing pools of water?

 FIVE > Buy clothing with built-in insect repellent that is safe to skin and can survive a lifetime of trips through the washing machine (or create your own—see next tip).
 You can find Insect Shield clothing available in baby-sized leggings, parent-sized shirts, sun hats, and more from several outdoor brands.
 Most Insect Shield clothing will remain effective through 70 washings.
-We’ve found it very helpful to have lightweight, quick-dry long sleeve Insect Shield shirts that can be pulled on easily in any temperature and even over bathing suits when needed.
+We’ve found it very helpful to have lightweight, quick-dry long sleeve Insect Shield shirts that can be pulled on easily in any temperature and even over bathing suits when needed, like this:

 SIX > When camping, try to choose a site as far away from still or slow-moving bodies of water as possible.
 You’ll have far fewer mosquitoes in your camp, making it much more pleasant to enjoy that campfire.